fiberplane/mcp-lite/packages/core/README.md

 ## Runtime Environments

+## Other Runtimes and Frameworks

-`StreamableHttpTransport` runs anywhere the Fetch API is available:
+`StreamableHttpTransport` runs anywhere the Fetch API is available.
-- Node.js 18+, Bun, and Deno.
-- Cloudflare Workers and other service-worker runtimes.
-- Browser extensions or Service Workers that expose Fetch.

-For Node.js 16 or earlier, install a Fetch polyfill before creating the transport.

-## Other Runtimes

-Same server, different hosts:

 - **Hono + Bun**